Groningen Protocol: Protocol

 Doctors who end the life of a baby must report the death to the local medical examiner, who in turn reports it to both the district attorney and to a review committee.
-The procedure differs in this respect from the black letter law governing voluntary euthanasia.
+The procedure differs in this respect from the black-letter law governing voluntary euthanasia.
 There, the medical examiner sends the report only to the regional review committee, which alerts the district attorney only if it judges that the physician acted improperly.

 Legal status

 The Dutch euthanasia laws require people to ask for euthanasia themselves (voluntary euthanasia), and it is legal for people of 12 years and older.
 In the Netherlands, euthanasia remains technically illegal for patients under the age of 12.
 The Groningen Protocol does not give physicians unassailable legal protection.
 Case law has so far protected physicians from prosecution as long as they act in accordance with the protocol, but no black-letter law exists in this area.
+In April 2023 the Dutch parliament released a statement that an arrangement will be introduced for the termination of life of seriously ill and untreatable children aged 1 to 12.
+This arrangement follows some areas of the Groningen protocol: "It will concern children with such a serious illness or disorder that death is inevitable and the death of these children is expected in the foreseeable future."